MikaZeilstra/WalkOnSpheres/Readme.md

 The application consits of several screens which can be navigated using the left and right arrow screen.

+The first screen shows only the curves for the diffusion curves,

+The second screen starts of blank and is the screen which contains the current solution

-The first screen shows a image which encodes the distance to the closest diffusion curve from its coordinate
+The third screen shows a image which encodes the distance to the closest diffusion curve from its coordinate

-The second image shows the color value of the closest point on the closest diffusion curve.
+The fourth image shows the color value of the closest point on the closest diffusion curve.

-And the last screen show the current solution
+And the last screen show the laplacian of the current solution since we try and solve for the laplacian to be zero this can be interpreted as the error

 ### Keys